omarjatoi/Scala-BLAKE3/README.md

 # Scala-BLAKE3

 This is a pure Scala port of the BLAKE3 [reference implementation](https://github.com/BLAKE3-team/BLAKE3/blob/master/reference_impl/reference_impl.rs).
+Note that this is _not_ an optimized implementation, if you're looking for something fast to use in production, consider using https://github.com/kcrypt/scala-blake3.

 ## Usage